rss logo

 ta.key

-• Generate key :
+• Generate a ta.key:

 root@host:~# openvpn --genkey --secret /etc/openvpn/pki/issued/ta.key

-• Add this line inside /etc/openvpn/server.conf :
+• Add this line to /etc/openvpn/server.conf:

 tls-crypt /etc/openvpn/pki/issued/ta.key 0